-14.1 Audit Committee
+14.1 Audit and Risk Committee

-- 14.1.1 In accordance with Standing Orders the Board shall formally establish an Audit Committee, with clearly defined terms of reference, which will consider: - a) Internal control and corporate governance, including ensuring that relevant controls are in place and that appropriate assurances can be provided to allow the directors to sign the required statements - b) Internal audit - c) External audit - d) Standing orders and standing financial instructions - e) Accounting policies - f) Annual accounts (including the schedules of losses and compensations). - 14.1.2 Where the Audit Committee is satisfied there is evidence of ultra vires transactions, evidence of improper acts, or any other issue, the Chair of the Audit Committee should raise the matter at a meeting of the Board or convene an emergency Board meeting if required.
-Exceptionally, the matter may need to be referred to the SGHSCD. - 14.1.3 It is the responsibility of the Audit Committee with the guidance of the Finance Director to ensure that both an effective and cost effective internal audit service is provided.
+In accordance with Standing Orders the Board shall formally establish an Audit and Risk Committee, with clearly defined terms of reference, which will consider:

+- a) Internal control and corporate governance, including ensuring that relevant controls are in place and that appropriate assurances can be provided to allow the directors to sign the required statements. - b) Internal audit. - c) External audit. - d) Standing orders and standing financial instructions. - e) Accounting policies. - f) Annual accounts (including the schedules of losses and compensations).

+Where the Audit and Risk Committee is satisfied there is evidence of ultra vires transactions, evidence of improper acts, or any other issue, the Chair of the Audit and Risk Committee should raise the matter at a meeting of the Board or convene an emergency Board meeting if required.
+Exceptionally, the matter may need to be referred to the SGHSCD.

+It is the responsibility of the Audit and Risk Committee with the guidance of the Finance Director to ensure that both an effective and cost-effective internal audit service is provided.
 The Finance Director will retender Internal Audit services at least every five years.
-The Review panel will include the Chairman of the Audit Committee, the Chief Executive and the Finance Director and may also include other members of the Audit Committee.
+The Review panel will include the Chairperson of the Audit and Risk Committee, the Chief Executive and the Finance Director and may also include other members of the Audit and Risk Committee.
 Tendering will be done on the basis of Technical ability, a Qualitative assessment and affordability.

-14.2 Finance Director
+14.2 Director of Finance and eHealth ("Finance Director")

-- 14.2.1 The Finance Director is responsible for: - a) Ensuring there are arrangements to review, evaluate and report on the effectiveness of internal control, including the establishment of an effective internal audit function - b) Ensuring that Internal Audit is adequate and meets the NHS mandatory audit standards - c) With regard to the Governance Statement, arranging for the provision of the necessary compliance evidence which would: - Identify and disclose where there is a significant control weakness - Show where a control has been introduced during the financial year; - d) Developing and documenting an effective Fraud, Theft and Other Financial Irregularity Policy, and - e) Investigating cases of fraud, misappropriation or other irregularities, in consultation with the Chief Internal Auditor, Counter Fraud Service and the Police, where appropriate and shall notify the Chief Executive and Audit Committee - f) Ensuring that the Chief Internal Auditor prepares a detailed operational plan each financial year for approval by the Audit Committee - g) Ensuring that an annual internal audit report is prepared by the Chief Internal Auditor, in accordance with the timetable laid down by the Audit Committee, for the consideration of the Audit Committee and the Board.
-The report must cover: - A clear statement on the effectiveness of internal control - Major internal control weaknesses discovered - Progress on the implementation of internal audit recommendations - Progress against plan over the previous year.
+- a) Ensuring there are arrangements to review, evaluate and report on the effectiveness of internal control, including the establishment of an effective internal audit function. - b) Ensuring that Internal Audit is adequate and meets the NHS mandatory audit standards. - c) With regard to the Governance Statement, arranging for the provision of the necessary compliance evidence which would: - 1.
+Identify and disclose where there is a significant control weakness. - 2.
+Show where a control has been introduced during the financial year. - d) Developing and documenting an effective Fraud, Theft and Other Financial Irregularity Policy, and - e) Investigating cases of fraud, misappropriation or other irregularities, in consultation with the Chief Internal Auditor, Counter Fraud Service and the Police, where appropriate and shall notify the Chief Executive and Audit and Risk Committee. - f) Ensuring that the Chief Internal Auditor prepares a detailed operational plan each financial year for approval by the Audit and Risk Committee. - g) Ensuring that an annual internal audit report is prepared by the Chief Internal Auditor, in accordance with the timetable laid down by the Audit and Risk Committee, for the consideration of the Audit and Risk Committee and the Board.

+- i) The report must cover: - 1.
+A clear statement on the effectiveness of internal control. - 2.
+Major internal control weaknesses discovered. - 3.
+Progress on the implementation of internal audit recommendations. - 4.
+Progress against plan over the previous year.

-- 14.2.2 The Finance Director or designated auditors are entitled without necessarily giving prior notice to require and receive: - a) Access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature - b) Access at all reasonable times to any land, premises or employees of the Board - c) The production of any cash, stores or other property of the Board under an employee's control - d) Explanations concerning any matter under investigation.
+The Finance Director or designated auditors are entitled without necessarily giving prior notice to require and receive:

+- a) Access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature. - b) Access at all reasonable times to any land, premises or employees of the Board. - c) The production of any cash, stores or other property of the Board under an employee's control. - d) Explanations concerning any matter under investigation.